maqni/maqni.github.io/README.md

 This project contains the files for a personal website.

-The website's code is an attempt to use good practice in layouting the website, for example by trying to use the more modern html tags such as <section>, <header> and so on properly and avoiding ominous html tags such as <br>.
+The website's code is an attempt to use good practice in layouting the website, for example by trying to use the more modern html tags such as &lt;section&rt;, &lt;header&rt; and so on properly and avoiding ominous html tags such as &lt;br&rt;.
 The website tries to avoid using JavaScript and tries to be as simple as possible.
 It also tries for best practice in accessibility (e.g. being understandable for screenreaders) and responsiveness (accessing the website from a PC or from a phone, high or low resolution).

-As written above, this website projects tries these things, but should be seen as a beginner's project which is stil lfar from perfect.
+As written above, this website projects tries these things, but should be seen as a beginner's project which is still far from perfect.
 For beginners learning to code in html, the source code provided here may be of interest and help in writing an own html website.

 **Licence**